 This all sounds good to me!
 How do I sign up?

-If you want to begin the process of assessing your eligibility to live and study in Canada or Ukraine, click here.
+If you want to begin the process of assessing your eligibility to live and study in Canada, click here.

 AbroadEd Online Application Services is a private entity and is not a governmental agency.
 AbroadEd.com website is owned by the EU company, Post Haste S.LGo to top